The Babadook Review - The Horrors Of Grief and Trauma

 The Husband's Connection

-Amelia also experiences physical pain throughout the film, particularly in her jaw.
-This pain symbolizes the emotional anguish that she carries due to the loss of her husband and s serves as a physical manifestation of her unresolved grief and the burden she feels towards her son, born on the same day her husband died.
+She also experiences physical pain throughout the film, particularly in her jaw.
+This pain symbolizes the emotional anguish that she carries due to the loss of her husband and s serves as a physical manifestation of her unresolved grief and the burden she feels towards her son.

 The Mastery of Tension and Atmosphere